b1rdmania/sonic-events-bot/BOT_CAPABILITIES.md

 1.  **List Upcoming Events:** Provide a summary of upcoming events, including their Name, Luma Event ID, and Start Time.
 (Uses Luma API: `listEvents` + `getEvent`)
 2.  **Get Specific Event Details:** Retrieve and display detailed information about a single event when asked about it by name or ID.
 (Uses Luma API: `getEvent`)
 3.  **List Guests for an Event:** Fetch and display a list of registered guests for a specific event.
 You can often filter by status (e.g., "approved guests", "pending guests").
+Includes guest count.
 (Uses Luma API: `getGuests`)
+4.  **Approve Guest:** Change a guest's status to 'approved' for a specific event.
+You typically need to provide the guest's email address.
+(Uses Luma API: `updateGuestStatus`)
+5.  **Decline Guest:** Change a guest's status to 'declined' for a specific event.
+You typically need to provide the guest's email address.
+(Uses Luma API: `updateGuestStatus`)
-4.  **Format Information:** Present data retrieved from the Luma API (like event lists or guest lists) in a user-friendly, readable format using Markdown.
+6.  **Format Information:** Present data retrieved from the Luma API (like event lists or guest lists) in a user-friendly, readable format using Markdown.

 ## Potential Future Capabilities

 *   **Get Guest Count:** Provide the total number of registered guests for an event.
 (Based on `getGuests` data)
-*   **Approve/Decline Guest:** Update a guest's status for an event (e.g., approve a pending guest).
-(Uses Luma API: `updateGuestStatus`)

 ## Limitations - What the Bot CANNOT Do